Skip to main content

 Security window

-The security window allows you to create a new security or to view and edit the information of existing securities.
+The Security window allows you to create a new security or to view and edit the information of existing securities.
 You can create a new security through the menu from New - New security, and you can view the information of existing securities by double-clicking (or by right-clicking the security and choosing Open) a security either from your search result on the Securities view or from the position section on the Overview or Analytics+ view.

 Basic info tab allows you to define basic properties of a security, such as name and code of the security.
 A red star indicates that a field is mandatory.
 Based on the selected security type (and its base type), the available fields vary slightly - some fields are only available on certain types of securities, and some types of securities have a more limited set of fields available.